How To Choose A BMS For Lithium BatteriesPosted on: Fri Apr 07 2023

 So, because of this, there needs to be some active circuitry living inside the battery pack that monitors its internal state so corrections to natural imbalances can be made.
 The BMS actively monitors each cell group's voltage and provides a balanced current to compensate.

 The BMS shuts things down when they get out of spec.
 If anything unusual happens, a BMS will do what it can to resolve the problem.
-If it cannot, it will effectively shut the battery pack off.
+If it cannot, it will effectively put the BMS into sleep mode which shuts the battery pack off.
 Building a battery without a BMS is dangerous and can result in fires, injury, and loss of life.

 What Does 100amp BMS Mean?